Q: How long do I have to wait to let my dogs out on the lawn after my lawn has been treated?

 Q: Why is a pH balance included in every treatment?

 A: We include a pH treatment to adjust the pH of your soil naturally to the ideal level, allowing the healthiest grass to grow and survive.
 The idea of putting large amounts of lime on soil is the incorrect way to adjust your pH level.
 It can take up to five years for your soil to even process that amount of lime.

 Q: Why is Go Green Lawn Services more expensive than some of its competitors?

 A: Our program is all-inclusive.
 We don’t upsell you on services like pH balance and sub-surface insect control.
 We include them for free.
 We also use high quality products, which are more expensive than some of the synthetic products used by other companies.
 Lastly, provide excellent customer service, the same technician all year, and free service calls.

 A: Besides reducing our carbon footprint on the environment, the results are not temporary.
-We take an organic approach to not only make your lawn look good, but for it to be healthy and sustainable for many years to come.
+We take an eco-friendly approach to not only make your lawn look good, but for it to be healthy and sustainable for many years to come.
 We provide your lawn with the vital nutrients needed, instead of pumping it with chemicals for an appearance of health as opposed to an actually healthy lawn.
 We are also a local family owned company that truly cares about the safety of children and animals.

 Q: How long after treatment should I expect to see some of the weeds on my property curl up and die?

 A: It typically takes somewhere from 7-14 days.

 Q: Will I have the same technician every time?